Pear and Caramel Tart

 - Cooking Time: 30 minutes

-- 2 firm Anjou pears, peeled, cored and cut lengthwise into slices 1/4-inch thick
+- 2 firm Anjou pears, cut lengthwise into slices 1/4-inch thick

 - Fold up edges of pastry over pear slices, pleating pastry to form a decorative border.
 Cut 1 tablespoon of the butter into small pieces, and dot over pears.
 Brush edges of pastry with egg; sprinkle remaining sugar mixture over tops of pears and edges of pastry.
 Bake 30 minutes or until golden brown and pears are just fork-tender.
 Carefully transfer to a serving platter; let stand 5 minutes.